scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

    An RStudio interface being served on ``mybinder.org``.
-Because BinderHub uses a JupyterHub for hosting all user sessions, one can specify an environment that serves any user interface, provided that it can run via the browser.
+Because BinderHub uses a JupyterHub for hosting all user sessions, one can specify an environment that serves any Jupyter-supported user interface, provided that it can run via the browser.

-Another key benefit of JupyterHub is that it is straightforward to run on Kubernetes, a modern-day open-source platform for orchestrating computational resources in the cloud.
-Kubernetes can be deployed on most major cloud providers, self-hosted infrastructure (such as OpenStack deployments) or even on an individual laptop or workstation.
+Another key benefit of JupyterHub is that it is straightforward to run on Kubernetes, a modern-day open source platform for orchestrating computational resources in the cloud.
+Kubernetes can be deployed on most major cloud providers, self-hosted infrastructure (such as OpenStack deployments), or even on an individual laptop or workstation.
 For example, Google Cloud Platform, Microsoft Azure, and Amazon AWS each have managed Kubernetes clusters that run with minimal user intervention.
-As such, it is straightforward to deploy JupyterHub on any major cloud provider.
+Thus, it is straightforward to deploy JupyterHub on any major cloud provider.

-Kubernetes is designed to be relatively self-healing, and has a declarative syntax for defining the cloud resources that are needed to run a web service.
+Kubernetes is designed to be relatively self-healing and has a declarative syntax for defining the cloud resources that are needed to run a web service.
-As such, maintainers can update a JupyterHub running on Kubernetes with minimal changes to configuration files for the deployment, providing the flexibility to configure the JupyterHub as-needed, without requiring a lot of hands-on intervention and tinkering.
+Thus, maintainers can update a JupyterHub running on Kubernetes with minimal changes to configuration files for the deployment, providing the flexibility to configure the JupyterHub as needed, without requiring a lot of hands-on intervention and tinkering.

 Finally, Kubernetes is both extremely scalable and battle-tested because it was originally developed to run Google's web services.
 A cloud orchestration tool that can handle the usage patterns of a service like GMail can almost certainly handle the analytics environments that are served with Binder.
-In addition, by using Kubernetes, Binder (and JupyterHub) leverage the power of its strong open-source community.
+In addition, by using Kubernetes, Binder (with JupyterHub) leverages the power of Kubernetes' strong open source community.
 As more companies, organizations, and universities adopt and contribute to the tool, the Binder community will benefit from these advances.

 There are several use-cases of JupyterHub being used for shared, interactive computing.
-For example, UC Berkeley hosts a Foundation in Data Science :cite:`Berkeley_Division_of_Data_Sciences_undated-nz` course that serves nearly 1,000 interactive student sessions simultaneously.
+For example, UC Berkeley hosts a Foundations in Data Science :cite:`Berkeley_Division_of_Data_Sciences_undated-nz` course that serves nearly 1,000 interactive student sessions simultaneously.
 The Wikimedia foundation also uses JupyterHub to facilitate users accessing the Wikipedia dataset :cite:`Wikimedia_undated-si`, allowing them to run bots and